senumit/senumit.github.io/_pages/about.md

   - /about.html
 ---
 # About Me
-My name is Umit, and currently I am a PhD student at the <a href="https://www.umass.edu/" rel="noopener noreferrer">University of Massachusetts Amherst</a>.
+My name is Ümit, and currently I am a PhD student at the <a href="https://www.umass.edu/" rel="noopener noreferrer">University of Massachusetts Amherst</a>.
 Previously, I was a full-time engineer at  <a href="https://www.aselsan.com/en" rel="noopener noreferrer">ASELSAN</a> , and an undergraduate student & researcher at  <a href="https://www.khas.edu.tr/en/" rel="noopener noreferrer">Kadir Has University</a> .

  <br>

-<strong>Email:</strong> umitsen@umass.edu

 # Research